uiowa/uiowa/content/basic-pages/basic-pages.md

 ## Page Actions

-You can save and publish the page at the bottom of the edit form.
+You can save, preview, delete, and configure the current state of the page at the bottom of the edit form.

+### Change to:

+You can change the current state of the page to either published, draft, or archived.

 **Note**: Site visitors will only see content marked as published.